MolSSI-Education/python-package-best-practices/setup.md

 individually can be a bit difficult, however, so we recommend the all-in-one installer [Anaconda][anaconda].

-Throughout the rest of this set-up, we will assume
+Throughout the rest of this set-up, we will assume that you are using [Anaconda] and the `conda` package manager.

-Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., 3.4 is fine).
-Also, please set up your python environment at least a day in advance of the workshop.
+Please set up your python environment at least a day in advance of the workshop.
 If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.